Call Button

 If you suffer from episodic or chronic tension type headache and have tried everything with no relief, we suggest you see a dedicated clinic that deals solely with headaches and migraines.
 If you haven’t had your brainstem assessed to see whether it is causing your tension type headache, we recommend you get this assessed by a headache clinician.

-At the Brisbane Headache and Migraine Clinic™, we see countless amount of patients with Tension Type Headaches and utilise world-class techniques in assessing and treating this problem.
-A thorough examination of the upper cervical spine is initiated to determine the severity of your SENSITISED BRAINSTEM.
+At the Brisbane Headache and Migraine Clinic™, we see countless amounts of patients with chronic headaches and migraines, and utilise world-class techniques in assessing and treating this problem.
+A thorough examination of the upper cervical spine is initiated to determine an accurate diagnosis of the severity of your SENSITISED BRAINSTEM.

-The best part about the treatment is being medication-free, surgery-free and invasive-free.
+The best part about our headache and migraine treatment is that it’s medication-free, surgery-free and invasive-free.

 Tools for managing migraines.